 Remember throwing pebbles in the water when you were a child?

-We have four grandchildren living with us now.
+My wife and I have four grandchildren living with us now.
 The three of them who are six, five, and two are excited to throw pebbles now, and the five-month-old will almost certainly join in with his brother and sisters as soon as he learns how to walk.

-I remember being fascinated by the concentric ripples.
+When I threw pebbles, I remember being fascinated by the concentric ripples.
 I loved to watch as the ripples spread out across the water’s surface and diminished in size while still continuing with their energy, gradually slackening until they were gone.
 But if the ripples reached the shore, they kicked up tiny breakers there, which wetted the sand where it was dry.

 Honestly, I liked the smaller ripples better.
 They had subtlety.
 You could see how their effect impacted the water for a long, long time.